Lofelt/NiceVibrations/interfaces/unity/README.md

 - Audio and haptic example files (in `Assets/NiceVibrations/HapticSamples/`)
 - Example scene (in `Assets/NiceVibrations/Demo/`)

-# Developing the Unity plugin
+# Development

+## Unity features

-Under `interfaces/unity/NiceVibrations/Assets/Development` there is a scene that can be used to quickly implement and test new features.
-As the bigger `Demo` scene requires much more design work and doesn't cover all usecases.
+Under `interfaces/unity/NiceVibrations/Assets/Development` there is a scene that can be used to quickly implement and test new features. the bigger `Demo` scene requires much more design work and doesn't cover all usecases for now.

 Simply create new tab for any new features that don't fit the previous ones.

+## Platform changes

+When changes are done for the iOS, Android or the Unity Editor plugin host platforms, you will need to run `build-platform.sh` to make sure that the latest changes from those libraries are then copied into the appropriate Unity asset folder.

-# Profiling the Unity plugin
+# Profiling the Nice Vibrations

-Under `interfaces/unity/NiceVibrations/Assets/Profiling` there are scenes for profiling our Unity plugin.
+Under `interfaces/unity/NiceVibrations/Assets/Profiling` there are scenes for profiling the Nice Vibrations asset.
 Inside it you will find both a baseline and main profiling scene.
 You can run the baseline scene on an iPhone (for example) and use the Debug Navigator in Xcode to measure CPU, memory and energy impact.
 Then you can do the same measurement with the main profiling scene having kicked off one of the tests from the phone.
 The difference between the measurements then, is the impact of our plugin on a game under certain conditions.

 The baseline scene contains redundant game objects (dead buttons, game objects with no scripts applied) because the idea is to make it match the main profiling scene as closely as possible.